rclone/rclone/CONTRIBUTING.md

     * test_all - Runs integration tests for everything
   * graphics - the images used in the website etc
   * lib - libraries used by the backend
+    * atexit - register functions to run when rclone exits
     * dircache - directory ID to name caching
     * oauthutil - helpers for using oauth
     * pacer - retries with backoff and paces operations